profSeeger/seeger5880-2026/docs/index.md

 Use the menu on the left to navigate through tasks, exercises, assignments, and my final project.

-You can start by going to learn more <a href = "about">about me</a> me or clicking one of the buttons below to jump to that section of my portfolio.</p>
+You can start by going to learn more <a href = "about">about me</a> me or clicking one of the buttons below to jump to that section of my portfolio.